-You have the option to reduce the weight of your Final Exam from 60% to 55% by completing and attaining two credits of research participation with the Department of Psychology, Neuroscience, and Behaviour.
+You have the option to reduce the weight of your Final Exam by an additional 5% by completing and attaining two credits of research participation with the Department of Psychology, Neuroscience, and Behaviour.
 In addition to providing you with extra credit, the research participation option allows you to take part in some exciting research taking place right here at McMaster and observe how psychologists conduct their studies.